ummel/fusionData/README.md

-also acts as a code and data *repository* that is shared and continuously modified by authorized users. fusionData grows over time as new surveys and spatial datasets – and the code needed to process and manipulate them – are added. fusionData is *not public*.
+also acts as a code and data *repository* that is shared and continuously modified by authorized users. fusionData grows over time as new surveys and spatial datasets – and the code needed to process and manipulate them – are added.

 Now that the shared Github repository has been cloned to your local drive (in a `/fusionData` project directory), we can install the package locally and load it.
 This step will install any required package dependencies and may take awhile.
 You will be redirected to a browser window to enter credentials for the Google Drive account storing fusionData’s remote files.
-The username and password are provided separately.
+The password is provided separately for approved users.

 ``` r
 # Do initial local install of the fusionData package